-Andrew Gourlay took up the position of Music Director of the Orquesta Sinfonica de Castilla y León in Valladolid in January 2016, where he was Principal Guest Conductor since the 2014/15 season, and celebrated the orchestra’s 25th anniversary in 2016/17.
+Andrew Gourlay took up the position of Music Director of the Orquesta Sinfónica de Castilla y León (OSCYL) in January 2016, having been Principal Guest Conductor since the 2014/15 season, and celebrated the orchestra’s 25th anniversary in 2016/17.
 He won First Prize at the 2010 Cadaques International Conducting Competition, securing concerts with 29 orchestras around the world.
 For the next two years he was Assistant Conductor to Sir Mark Elder and the Hallé Orchestra.

-Andrew Gourlay has conducted recordings with the London Symphony Orchestra, Irish Chamber Orchestra, Royal Liverpool Philharmonic Orchestra and BBC National Orchestra of Wales.
+Andrew Gourlay has conducted recordings with the London Symphony Orchestra, Irish Chamber Orchestra, Royal Liverpool Philharmonic Orchestra, Britten Sinfonia, and BBC National Orchestra of Wales.
+His debut disc of Rachmaninov with the OSCYL will be released in the autumn of 2018.
 A professional trombonist until his mid twenties, he played with the Philharmonia, Hallé, BBC Philharmonic, BBC National Orchestra of Wales, London Sinfonietta and Opera North, and toured South America and Europe as a member of the Gustav Mahler Jugendorchester under Claudio Abbado.